Mzigi/tinkertown-inventory-editor/README.md

-DISCLAIMER: This editor only works with save files created before the 1.0 update!
+DISCLAIMER: This editor only works with save files created before upcoming database update!